 There are two popular ways to get to Osaka:

-- By Shinkansen train – Most people get to Osaka by train from Tokyo via Shinkansen, Japan’s famous bullet train.
-If you are coming here from Tokyo and you don’t have a JR Pass, you can book the Tokyo – Osaka Shinkansen here.
-You’ll most likely get off at Osaka Station, where you will have plenty of convenient local trains to switch to.
-If you have the Unlimited JR Pass, then the Tokyo – Osaka train already included so you don’t need to buy separately!
+By Shinkansen train – Most people get to Osaka by train from Tokyo via Shinkansen, Japan’s famous ultra-fast bullet train.
+If you are coming here from Tokyo and you don’t have a JR Pass, you can book the Tokyo – Osaka Shinkansen here (Note that you need to exchange this voucher when you land at Narita or Haneda airport!).
+You’ll most likely get off at Osaka Station or Shin-Osaka Station, where you will have plenty of convenient local trains to switch to.
+If you have the Unlimited JR Pass, then the Tokyo – Osaka train is already included so you don’t need to buy separately!

-- By Airplane – If you are flying and landing at Kansai Airport (KIX) and will be staying in the city, I recommend taking Haruka line by Japan Rail (JR).
-This line takes you straight from KIX to the city, stopping at major station Tennoji and Shin-Osaka before going on to Kyoto.
+By Airplane via KIX – If you are flying and landing at Kansai Airport (KIX) and will be staying in the city, I recommend taking Haruka line by Japan Rail (JR).
+This line takes you straight from KIX to the city, stopping at major stations Tennoji and Shin-Osaka before going on to Kyoto.
 If you have the unlimited JR Pass, this is already included.
+Make sure to check ahead if your accommodation is closer to Tennoji or Shin-Osaka as there is a slight fare difference for the bundles – Tennoji is closer to the airport so it’s cheaper.
 From there, you can resume with local trains using your IC card.

 Getting around Osaka

 Osaka is one of the largest metropolitan cities in Japan, second only to Tokyo.
 As with other big cities, you’ll find it very accessible and well-connected.
 Getting in and around Osaka is super easy.